 The trouble with the love interest character…

 I loved the love-interest character Colleen, at first.
 She was introduced giving money to someone she thought was homeless, for goodness sake.
 And then we saw quickly that she was pretty b.a.
 Some kind of martial arts master, students respect her tons… and now she’s doing cage fighting?
 A very nuanced character.

 She also started out very independent.
 It was clear Danny kind of liked her, but she didn’t go all mushy over it or anything.
 At least not at first.

-Suffice it to say, by the last few episodes, every time things started to get “romantic,” Luke and I would start cringing and saying things like, “Just shut up,” “Oh not again,” and, “Go fight some more people, please!”
+Suffice it to say, by the last few episodes, every time things started to get “romantic,” my husband and I would start cringing and saying things like, “Just shut up,” “Oh not again,” and, “Go fight some more people, please!”
 Because they were that sickening.

 I don’t normally expect to find Catholicism in superhero stories.
 But after watching Daredevil, I did have some hope that this show might contain some similar elements.

 Instead, it was non-stop Buddhism.
 And lots of talk about “chi” that didn’t make a ton of sense and after a while kept making me laugh (which was not their intention).

 And I mean, superhero stories = fantasy, so I don’t necessarily have a problem with the Buddhism of their reality.
 Except that it’s the same universe where Catholicism was real.
 So things get a little ambiguous.

 I really liked the ongoing debate in Daredevil: Is it okay to kill bad dudes?
 But in this show, this whole topic was very squishy.
 The side character Claire (the same nurse chick from Daredevil) voices opposition to murder, but to everyone else it kind of seems like, “Okey Dokey.
 No big deal.”